QR-VC: Leveraging Quantization Residuals for Linear Disentanglement in Zero-Shot Voice Conversion: EXPERIMENTS

 \subsection{Evaluation Metrics}

-Both subjective and objective evaluations are conducted.
-For the subjective evaluation, 50 participants are asked to rate naturalness and similarity on a 5-point scale using the mean opinion score (MOS) and the similarity mean opinion score (SMOS), both of which are calculated with 95\% confidence intervals.
-Experiments are performed in both seen-to-seen and unseen-to-unseen scenarios, with 16 seen speakers from the VCTK test set and 16 unseen speakers from the LibriTTS test set.
-For the objective evaluation, four metrics are used.
-The word error rate (WER) and character error rate (CER) between the source and converted speech are obtained using an ASR model \footnote{\href{https://huggingface.co/facebook/hubert-large-ls960-ft}{https://huggingface.co/facebook/hubert-large-ls960-ft}}, assessing the intelligibility of the converted speech.
-The equal error rate (EER) is calculated using a pre-trained SV model \cite{ecapa-tdnn} to evaluate speaker similarity.
-The F0-PCC, the Pearson correlation coefficient \cite{f0-pcc}, measures the correlation between the F0 of the source and converted speech, with a score range of -1 to 1, where higher values indicate better preservation of the prosody \cite{freevc}.
-For evaluation, 2000 utterances are randomly selected from the VCTK test set and the LibriTTS test set, respectively, and 1000 seen-to-seen and unseen-to-unseen converted utterances are generated.
+We conduct both subjective and objective evaluations.
+In the subjective evaluation, 50 participants rate naturalness and similarity on a 5-point scale using the mean opinion score (MOS) and similarity mean opinion score (SMOS), with 95\% confidence intervals.
+Experiments are conducted on 20 unseen speakers from the LibriTTS test set.
+For the objective evaluation, we used 6 metrics.
+Intelligibility was assessed via word error rate (WER) and character error rate (CER) calculated with a Whisper-based ASR model\footnote{\href{https://github.com/openai/whisper}{https://github.com/openai/whisper}}~\cite{whisper}.
+Speaker similarity was measured with equal error rate (EER) and speaker embedding cosine similarity (SECS) using a pre-trained speaker encoder, Resemblyzer\footnote{\href{https://github.com/resemble-ai/Resemblyzer}{https://github.com/resemble-ai/Resemblyzer}}.
+Prosody preservation was evaluated with the Pearson correlation coefficient (PCC)~\cite{f0-pcc} for both F0 (F0-PCC) and energy (E-PCC), where higher PCC values indicate better prosody preservation.
+For evaluation, 1000 utterances were randomly selected from the Librispeech test set, and 500 unseen-to-unseen converted utterances are generated.